To our media partners:

 manage the crisis situation.
 Together we will provide factual, current information to the

-The Communications Director serves as the district spokesperson, unless otherwise determined by the Superintendent.
+The Communications Executive Director serves as the district spokesperson, unless otherwise determined by the Superintendent.
 Media access to students and staff on school property and/or during the school day will be limited and organized by the EPS Communications Department.

-All media representatives must contact the Director of Communications to ensure access to regular updates and information and to be admitted to news briefings.
+All media representatives must contact the Executive Director of Communications to ensure access to regular updates and information and to be admitted to news briefings.
 Credentials may be issued by EPS for those following this protocol.
 Media representatives are also encouraged to wear credentials issued by their respective newspapers and stations.

 District officials will determine the access that the media will be granted within our schools.
 At its discretion, EPS may offer interviews with staff and students (with parental consent) in a controlled environment.
 No interviews will be conducted during school hours or on school property without the presence of an EPS administrator.